Finnish Air Force / Ilmavoimat

 Finland became independent on the 6th of December 1917.
 It fought two wars against Soviet demands and finally reached an armastice with the Soviet Union.
 From that moment Finland maintained a position of neutrality in international affairs.
 Under the 1947 Peace Treaty, its Armed Forces were limited in both equipment and personal strength.

-Operating alongside these units are a Training Wing and a Liaison Squadron.
-Beside these units there is a Test Squadron, which operates various aircraft on loan from other units.
+Operating alongside the first-line units are a Training Wing, a Liaison Squadron and a Test Squadron, which operates various aircraft on loan from other units.
 The basic flying unit is the Lentolaivue or Air Squadron, of which there are two kinds; Hävittäjälentolaivue - HävLLv - or fighter squadron and Tukilentolaivue - TukiLLv - or liaison squadron.
 Each comprises several Flights.

 As from 2006, all Hawk training aircraft were transferred from individual bases to Kauhava, where they formed the newly established HävLLv 41.
-By the end of 2014, all Hawks were flown to Tikkakoski were the Air Force Acadamy is located.
+By the end of 2014, the Hawks were flown to Tikkakoski were the Air Force Acadamy is located.
 Kauhava airfield and garrison were handed over to a new private owner.
-New pilots start with the basic education in Tikkakoski and will then go on to the Phase Two training syllabus on the Hawk.
-After graduation the more specific fighter pilot training will be executed with one of the Hornet squadrons.
+New pilots start with the basic education in Tikkakoski on the Grob G115E and will then go on to the Phase Two training syllabus on the Hawk.
+After graduation the more specific fighter pilot training will be executed with one of the first-line fighter squadrons.

 Maavoimat / Finnish Army